bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 {layout="Launch"}
 # Introducing Inequalities

-This starter file includes a special `inequality` function that takes in a function, __which tests numbers in an inequality__, a list of 8 numbers __(to test in the function)__, and plots the numbers and a graph of the inequality on a number line.
+This starter file includes a special `inequality` function that takes in a function, __which tests numbers in an inequality__, a list of 8 numbers __(to test in the function)__, and plots the numbers and a graph of the inequality on a number line.{style="font-size:14pt"}

-The solution set is shaded in blue, with points shaded green (solution) and red (non-solution).
+The solution set is shaded in blue, with points shaded green (solution) and red (non-solution).{style="font-size:14pt"}

 The resulting plot shows the number line, with all solution values shaded in blue.
 The 8 numbers provided in the list are shown as green (solution) or red (non-solution) circles.
-A successful input will include 4 solutions and 4 non-solutions, so the image returned will show 4 green dots and 4 red dots.
+A successful input will include 4 solutions and 4 non-solutions, so the image returned will show 4 green dots and 4 red dots.{style="font-size:14pt"}

-@image{images/inequality-works.png, "A picture of an inequality displayed on a number line, with four red dots and four green dots"}}
+@image{images/inequality-works.png, "A picture of an inequality displayed on a number line, with four red dots and four green dots"}

 ---
 {layout="Launch"}